-Many boomers are looking toward the sunshine and dry air of America’s Southwest for their place to retire.
+Many boomers are looking forward to the sunshine and dry air of America’s Southwest for their place to retire.
 The challenge is to find an affordable town in such a huge and desirable region.
 We included 6 states in this look: Arizona, Oklahoma, Nevada, New Mexico, Texas, and Utah.
-The 10 cities and towns we’ve included here will give you a place to start your retirement search.
+The 10 cities and towns we’ve included here will give you a place to start your retirement search for an affordable retirement.

 – Above average cultural opportunities

-– Interesting as place to retire (a subjective rating, not included in Advanced Search)
+– Interesting as place to retire (our subjective rating)

-Over 40 towns in the Topretirements.com database met our criteria for lower cost of housing and above average cultural interest (in 2016 we found 40).
-From those we selected 10 as the most interesting and affordable places to retire – but we encourage you to use similar searches to come up with your own lists.
+This year we found 27 towns in the Topretirements.com database that met our criteria for lower cost of housing and above average cultural interest (in 2016 we found 40).
+From those we selected 10 as the most interesting and affordable places to retire – but we encourage you to use our Advanced Search to come up with your own lists.
 Note that these are numbered for convenience sake; they are not in rank order.
-For the record our database came up with 20 towns in Texas with below average cost of living and above average cultural resources, 8 in Arizona, 7 in New Mexico, 5 in Oklahoma, and 1 in Utah.
+Of the 27 towns that met our criteria, the state with the highest number was Texas.
+Here is our list of 10 affordable places to retire in the Southwest:

 1. El Paso, Texas

-This interesting city on the border with Mexico has a new Triple A baseball stadium along with plenty of theaters and museum.
-It was selected by GoBankingRates.com as one of ten great towns where you can retire for less than $1000 a month.
+This interesting city on the border with Mexico has a Triple A baseball stadium along with plenty of theaters and museums.
+A few years ago was selected by GoBankingRates.com as one of ten great towns where you can retire for less than $1000 a month.
 The sun shines 302 days a year on average.
 Home prices have not gone up as much as in the national market.
 The median selling price of a home in this year’s second quarter was $171,100 (NAR), up 13% from late 2016’s median of $151,300.
 This real estate market seems to have underperformed the U.S. median.

-2. Canyon, Texas is listed on Livability’s Top Ten Small Towns list.
+2. Canyon, Texas has been on Livability’s Top Ten Small Towns list.
 For a few years it was home to artist Georgia O’Keeffe, who was inspired by its natural beauty.
 It is home to West Texas A & M; it is also known as the gateway to Palo Duro Canyon State Park.
 The Zillow Home Value Index is $189,549 up 45% over the 2016 Index of $130,300.
 Population is 14,000.

-3. Tucson, Arizona Blessed with sunshine almost 300 days per year, has beautiful surroundings, and has ample land for development.
+3. Tucson, Arizona Blessed with sunshine almost 300 days per year, has beautiful surroundings and is a vital college town (University of Arizona).
 At 233 performing arts dates per year, it also has one of the nation’s highest numbers of arts performances.
 There is an almost endless number of 55+ and active adult communities to choose from.
 The Zillow Home Value Index is $224, 852, up 44% from 2016.
-The NAR median selling price is $193,300
+The NAR median selling price is $250,700.

 4. Sierra Vista, Arizona Located near the Mexican border in southern Arizona, it is very near Tombstone, the famous frontier town and home to the OK Corral.
 Also nearby is Fort Huachuca, the Nature Conservancy’s Ramsey Canyon Preserve (hummingbird capital of the US), and the interesting old mining town of Bisbee.
 Zillow Home Value Index of $206,540, up 32% from 2016’s Index of $156,200.

 6. Las Cruces, New Mexico, the second largest city in New Mexico (92,000), is in the southern part of the state.
 It has been listed as a “Best Place to Retire” by several organizations for many reasons; low cost of living, active cultural life with its major university, and unusually beautiful location.
 In addition to active adults who choose this as their new retirement community, it is home to 23,000 students of New Mexico State University.
-Zillow Home Value Index of $184,252 is 33% higher than the 2016 Index of $138,900.
+The Zillow Home Value Index of $184,252 is 33% higher than the 2016 Index of $138,900.

 7. Alamogordo, New Mexico is a town in southern New Mexico with a population of about 35,000.
 The median Zillow Listing of a home is $136,805 vs. $154,950 in 2016, a 13% decrease.
 This makes it the only town on this list where home prices went down – we are not sure why.
-The area has a very diverse economy thanks to Holloman Air Force Base, the White Sands Missile Range, and a successful economic development commission.
-The area is popular with retired military and has a reputation for political conservatism.
+The area has a diverse economy thanks to Holloman Air Force Base, the White Sands Missile Range.
+It is popular with retired military and has a reputation for political conservatism.

 9. Ogden,Utah is big on outdoor sports, in fact many of the 2002 Winter Olympic events were based here.
 The 125,000 square foot Salomon Recreation Center features facilities like climbing walls, dance studios, wind tunnel, surf-riders pool, and a Gym.
 The s city is ready to be “the high adventure Mecca of the country.”
 Weber State University is in town.
 The Zillow Home Value Index is $249,089 vs. $154,950 in 2016.

-10. Tulsa, Oklahoma wins the honors for having the lowest Zillow Home Value Index on this list, $110,000, somewhat amazing for a city of this size.
-(The NAR median selling price is $156,500).
+.10.
+Tulsa, Oklahoma is a relative bargain compared to other cities of its size when it comes to home prices.
+The NAR selling price in mid 2020 is $188,600, up only about 10% since 2016.
 It is also the cultural capital of the region with an astonishing array of cultural institutions funded by it wealthy oil patrons.
 There are many interesting old neighborhoods to live in and the Ozarks are nearby.

 That’s it, hope you find the list interesting.

 Comments?
 If you were picking bargain places to retire in the Southwest where would you go?
 Could you add or subtract any to our list?
-Do you experiences with these places – if so please share them or your questions.
+Do you experiences with these places – if so please share them or your questions in the Comments below.